USDA FoodKeeper – Cold Storage Guidelines

 Yogurt, milk with lemon juice

 Sure thing!
-So, the expiration date on buttermilk indicates the last day it's guaranteed to be safe to consume.
+So, the expiration date on buttermilk indicates the last day it's may be safe if properly stored to consume.
 Once that date passes, it's best to toss it to avoid any potential risks.
 On the other hand, the "best quality" date implies that the buttermilk may start to lose its freshness and flavor after that point, but it should still be safe to consume for a little while longer.
 For instance, if your buttermilk has an expiration date of March 1st and a best quality date of February 15th, it means you can still safely enjoy it until March 1st, but it might not taste as good after February 15th.
 Personally, I tend to stick closely to the expiration date for perishable items like buttermilk.
 I'd rather not take any chances with food safety.
 However, if it looks or smells off before the expiration date, I wouldn't hesitate to get rid of it.
 It's always better to be safe than sorry when it comes to food!

 To check if buttermilk has gone bad, look for any signs of mold, discoloration, or curdling.
 Give it a sniff for any sour or off odors.
 Finally, check the texture - if it appears lumpy or slimy, it's best to discard it.